Wrong Fire Extinguisher Selection in Indian Industries

 Safety professionals must ensure:

-• Extinguishers match actual hazards
+• Extinguishers match actual risks

-• Locations are reviewed periodically
+• Locations are regularly reviewed

-• Changes in process trigger reassessment
+• Changes trigger reassessment

 • Training includes selection awareness